afofaj/Hiive/timezone-app/README.md

 ## Testing

 To run tests, ensure that the development server is running in background.
 Then, run `npm run e2e` or `yarn e2e` to execute tests.
 If this is your first time running Playwright tests, you should run `npx playwright install` or `yarn playwright install` to install browser binaries.

-## Test Report

-The manual test cases can be found in the `time-keeper-test-cases.xlsx` file.

-**Three** of the E2e test scenarios failed because the assertions are meant to test current issues in the web app.
-These tests will pass when the issues are fixed by the developer.